oribarilan/pyplz/README.md

 `pyplz` aims to be a friction-free task runner.
 While task runners simplify development, they often add friction with new syntax, extra tools, or integration issues.

+`pyplz` aims to be a friction-free task runner.
+While many task runners simplify development, they can also add friction with unfamiliar syntax, extra tools, or difficult integrations.

-1. **Python-first**: Familiar syntax, flexible, and powerful.
-If you know Python, you know `pyplz`.
+🐍 **Python-first**: Leverage familiar Python syntax—if you know Python, you know `pyplz`.
-2. **Author-friendly**: Simple and intuitive.
-Works out of the box with no configuration.
-Debugging is possible.
+🤗 **Author-friendly**: Intuitive and ready to use out of the box, with built-in support for debugging.
-3. **Integration**: If it can run Python, it can run `pyplz`.
-Use it in your project's dev environment, container, CI/CD, or anywhere else.
-4. **Documentation**: `pyplz` offers extensive docs as well as generates task-specific help documentation, ensuring clarity and ease of use.
+💻 **CLI-compliant**: Enjoy a command-line interface that adheres to GNU and POSIX conventions, ensuring a seamless terminal experience.
+🔗 **Integration-ready**: Whether you're running Python locally, in containers, or in a CI/CD pipeline, `pyplz` fits seamlessly into your environment.
+📚 **Documented**: Access extensive documentation and automatically generated task-specific help, ensuring you always have the information you need.

 ## Getting Started